sun-hailong/LAMDA-PILOT/README.md

 - `CODA-Prompt`: CODA-Prompt: COntinual Decomposed Attention-based Prompting for Rehearsal-Free Continual Learning.
 CVPR 2023 [[paper](https://arxiv.org/abs/2211.13218)]
 - `ADAM`: Revisiting Class-Incremental Learning with Pre-Trained Models: Generalizability and Adaptivity are All You Need. arXiv 2023 [[paper](https://arxiv.org/abs/2303.07338)]
 - `RanPAC`: RanPAC: Random Projections and Pre-trained Models for Continual Learning.
 NeurIPS 2023 [[paper](https://arxiv.org/abs/2307.02251)]
+- `SLCA`: SLCA: Slow Learner with Classifier Alignment for Continual Learning on a Pre-trained Model.
+ICCV 2023 [[paper](https://arxiv.org/abs/2303.05118)]
 - `Ease`: Expandable Subspace Ensemble for Pre-Trained Model-Based Class-Incremental Learning.
 CVPR 2024 [[paper](https://arxiv.org/abs/2403.12030)]

 > Intended authors are welcome to contact us to reproduce your methods in our repo.
 Feel free to merge your algorithm into PILOT if you are using our codebase!